ntoles/tristan-mp-pitp/README.md

 It requires anaconda to run.
 We had good experience with anaconda 4.0.0 on Mac, but not later.
 The older version is available on anaconda's website.

+To launch the vis tool, run (path to Iseult)Iseult/iseult.py .
+This will open interactive windows.
+Right click on plots to get more options.

-To launch the vis tool, run (path to Iseult)Iseult/iseult.py load.py is a script that loads HDF5 files into a python dictionary, that can be accessed as d[i]['bz'], where i is the file number.
+load.py is a script that loads HDF5 files into a python dictionary, that can be accessed as d[i]['bz'], where i is the file number.